iamadarshkumar/Python-Libraries-Setup/README.md

 # Python-Libraries-Setup

 ## For Ubuntu:
-#### Run the following command in terminal with the .sh file in the same directory
+### Download the ubuntu_install.sh file and run the following command in terminal with the .sh file in the same directory
 ```sh
 sh ubuntu_install.sh
 ```